 Stuttering is complex and multi-factoral disorder.
 Therefore, we evaluate all components of the disorder—affective, behavioral and cognitive—and design treatment based on a patient’s individual needs.

-Evaluating a child’s stutter requires a series of tests, observations and interviews designed to estimate the child's risk of continuing to stutter.
+Evaluating a young child for stuttering requires a series of tests, observations and interviews designed to estimate the child's probability of persisting with stuttering.
 No single factor can determine a child’s long-term outlook.
-Instead, a range of factors are considered and must be balanced against each other, including:
+Instead, a range of factors are considered and must be balanced amongst each other, including: